How to handle a flat tire

 • Plugs?
 Spare Tire?

-• Winch or Jack? or both?
+• Winch or Jack?
+Or both?

 Read the signs